HVLM Clinic: Expert Vascular Malformation Treatment

 - Debulking surgery for various lesions of limb overgrowth syndromes performed by orthopedic specialists

-Some vascular lesions may become infected, cause heart failure, be located in the brain, or are associated with genetic syndromes; in these cases pediatric infectious disease, cardiology, neurology, and genetic specialists are available to treat your child.
+Some vascular lesions may become infected, cause heart failure, be located in the brain, or are associated with genetic syndromes; in these cases infectious disease, cardiology, neurology, and genetic specialists are available to treat you or your child.

 HVLM Clinic Hours and Location